epam/edp-install/docs/operator-guide/install-via-helmfile.md

 * The `helmfile.yaml` file defines components to be installed by defining a path to Helm releases files.
 * The `envs/ci.yaml` file contains stub parameters for CI linter.
 * The `test/lint-ci.sh` script for running CI linter with debug loglevel and stub parameters.
+* The `resources/*.yaml` file contains additional resources for the OpenShift platform.

+## Operate Helmfile

+Before applying the Helmfile, please fill in the global parameters in the `envs/platform.yaml` (check the examples in the `envs/ci.yaml`) and `releases/*.yaml` files for every Helm deploy.

+Pay attention to the following recommendations while working with the Helmfile:

+* To launch Lint, run the `test/lint-ci.sh` script.

+* Display the difference between the deployed and environment state (`helm diff`):

+      helmfile --environment platform -f helmfile.yaml diff

+* Apply the deployment:

+      helmfile  --selector component=ingress --environment platform -f helmfile.yaml apply

+* Modify the deployment and apply the changes:

+      helmfile  --selector component=ingress --environment platform -f helmfile.yaml sync

+* To deploy the components according to the label, use the selector to target a subset of releases when running the Helmfile.
+It can be useful for large Helmfiles with the releases that are logically grouped together.
+For example, to display the difference only for the `nginx-ingress` file, use the following command:

+      helmfile  --selector component=ingress --environment platform -f helmfile.yaml diff

+* To destroy the release, run the following command:

+      helmfile  --selector component=ingress --environment platform -f helmfile.yaml destroy

 ## Deploy Components